 To avoid any unnecessary delays, disruptions at the border or hampered deliveries, your easy Brexit solution helps you cut through the complexity of the customs clearance process.

 By automating export and import customs procedures at an early stage, we ease the pain of data collection.
 That way, your customs data is ready for clearance at the EU and UK border, whilst your shipments are already en route.

 Simple and straightforward, so you can focus on your business.

 How does it work?
-By digitally processing export data from the exporter, collecting import data from the importer, and merging them to create an export and import declaration, you comply with both EU and UK requirements.
-Your easy Brexit solution also takes care of additional demands, such as the safety and security messages that are required for every shipment.
+Your easy Brexit solution digitally transfers export data from the shipper and collects import data from the consignee with an import validation process.
+As a result, export and import declarations are automated in compliance with both EU and UK requirements.
+It also takes care of additional demands, such as the safety and security messages that are required for every shipment.

 Do you want to keep your goods moving smoothly?

 Even with the EU-UK Trade and Cooperation Agreement in place, all movements of goods between both blocks are subject to customs procedures.